It’s February, and if you already feel a little guilty about the New Year’s Resolutions you’ve let slip, you are not alone.

-Bounce up during binge watching.
+Bounce up during binge-watching.

-Park your pickup away from the door.
+Park your car away from the door.

 Wash your hands whenever you can.

 Infections can be really hard on your heart.
 We all unconsciously touch our eyes, nose and mouth many times during the way, and these are the portals through which germs leave and enter the body.
 The best way to protect your heart from the dangers of infections is to wash your hands often every day.
 Scrub with soap and water for 15 seconds.
-The flu and pneumonia can be especially hard on your heart, so be sure to get your vaccines, too.
+COVID-19, the flu and pneumonia can be especially hard on your heart, so be sure to get your vaccines, too.

 Say no to secondhand smoke.

 Now you can show smokers proof: If you’re exposed to secondhand smoke at home or work, your risk of heart disease goes up by 25 to 30 percent, and even higher if you have hypertension or high blood cholesterol.
 Let the smokers in your life know that secondhand smoke promotes the buildup of plaque in your arteries, and insist they take it outside (especially around children).

 Take care of your mental health.